Creep (Radiohead song): Legacy

 Following the release of Pablo Honey, Radiohead spent two years touring in support of Belly, PJ Harvey and James.
 They performed "Creep" at every show, and came to resent it.
 O'Brien recalled: "We seemed to be living out the same four and a half minutes of our lives over and over again.
 It was incredibly stultifying."
 Yorke told Rolling Stone in 1993: "It's like it's not our song any more ...
 It feels like we're doing a cover."
 During Radiohead's first American tour, audience members would scream for "Creep", then leave after it was performed.
 Yorke said the success "gagged" them and almost caused them to break up; they felt they were being judged on a single song.
 Radiohead were determined to move on rather than "repeat that small moment of [our] lives forevermore".

-The success of "Creep" meant that Radiohead were not in debt to EMI, and so had more freedom on their next album, The Bends (1995).
+O'Brien believed EMI would have dropped Radiohead from their contract had "Creep" not been successful.
+The success meant that Radiohead were not in debt to EMI, and so had more freedom on their second album, The Bends (1995).
 The album title, a term for decompression sickness, references Radiohead's rapid rise to fame with "Creep"; Yorke said "we just came up too fast".
 John Leckie, who produced The Bends, recalled that EMI hoped for a single "even better" than "Creep" but that Radiohead "didn't even know what was good about it in the first place".
-Radiohead wrote the Bends song "My Iron Lung" in response, with the lines: "This is our new song / just like the last one / a total waste of time".
+Radiohead wrote "My Iron Lung" in response, with the lines: "This is our new song / just like the last one / a total waste of time".
 Yorke said in 1995: "People have defined our emotional range with that one song, 'Creep'.
 I saw reviews of 'My Iron Lung' that said it was just like 'Creep'.
 When you're up against things like that, it's like: 'Fuck you.'
 These people are never going to listen."